 A “common man” destined to become president, Andrew Jackson was born in 1829 on the Western frontier.

-He was elected and inaugurated at the age of 62 and served with vice presidents John C. Calhoun and Martin Van Buren from 1829-1837.
+He was elected and inaugurated at 62 and served with vice presidents John C. Calhoun and Martin Van Buren from 1829-1837.

 Serving from 1837-1841 alongside vice president Richard Mentor Johnson, Martin Van Buren was 54 when elected president and 55 when he took over an economically struggling country.

-Born in 1782, Van Buren had never before experienced a worse economy, and though he did his best to bolster the country, the poor conditions prevented him from becoming reelected.
+Born in 1782, Van Buren had never before experienced a worse economy, and though he did his best to bolster the country, the poor conditions prevented him from being reelected.

-Van Buren lived to see eight more successors take office before eventually dying of asthma and heart failure in 1862 at the age of 79.
+Van Buren lived to see eight more successors take office before eventually dying of asthma and heart failure in 1862 at 79.

-He was succeeded by his vice president, John Tyler, after passing from septic shock at the age of 68.
+His vice president, John Tyler, succeeded him after passing from septic shock at the age of 68.

 John Tyler took over the role of the presidency after Harrison’s death in 1841.
 51-year-old John Tyler held office with no vice president at his side.

-Having been born in 1790 to a southern family, his policies favored states’ rights, though his bills lost him the support of his own party over the course of his term.
+Having been born in 1790 to a southern family, his policies favored states’ rights, though his bills lost him the support of his party for his term.

 He died in 1862 from a stroke.

-John K. Polk, born in 1795, was elected president of the United States in 1844 at the age of 50.
-After being inaugurated the following year, Polk served alongside vice president Zachary Taylor for a single term.
+James K. Polk, born in 1795, was elected president of the United States in 1844 at 50.
+After his inauguration the following year, Polk served alongside vice president Zachary Taylor for a single term.